Milles98/BankSolution/README.md

 # Milles Bank
-This readme includes a short description of the project, its purpose and main functions.
+This readme includes a short description of the project and its main functions.

 ## Content
 1. Description